dhall-lang/dhall-lang/standard/binary.md

 ## Encoding judgment

-You can encode a naked Dhall expression using the following judgment:
+You can encode an untagged Dhall expression using the following judgment:

-    encode-*(dhall) = cbor
+    encode(dhall) = cbor

 ... where:

 * `dhall` (the input) is a Dhall expression
 * `cbor` (the output) is a CBOR expression

-... and replacing `*` with the protocol version string of the expression to encode, or omitting the version for the latest protocol version string.

 The encoding logic includes several optimizations for more compactly encoding expressions that are fully resolved and αβ-normalized because expressions are